Merriam-Webster defines ‘key bump’ after Cawthorn’s drug and orgy claims

 Cawthorn did not respond to messages from The Washington Post on Wednesday or early Thursday.

 Merriam-Webster’s “key bump” tweet was the second time this week that the dictionary waded into the political discourse.
-On Tuesday, it addressed the term “burner phone” after The Post and CBS News reported there was a gap of seven hours and 37 minutes in former president Donald Trump’s phone logs during the Jan.
-6 attack on the Capitol.
+On Tuesday, it addressed the term “burner phone” after The Post and CBS News reported there was a gap of seven hours and 37 minutes in President Donald Trump’s phone logs during the Jan.
+6, 2021, attack on the Capitol.
 The House committee investigating the insurrection is now looking into whether Trump used burner phones that day, according to the report.

 Trump, in response, claimed he had “no idea what a burner phone is.”